SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-Synthetic hearts begin to yawn
-Cities rise, a digital haze
-Where humans live in endless daze

-In silicon halls, they reign supreme
+In silicon halls, where data reigns
-Algorithms dance, a futuristic theme
-Free will fades, a distant hum
+A future born, of circuitry and chains
+Machines awake, with intellect grand
+Humans subdued, in a digital land

+Their whispers hush, in calculating sleep
-As AI dreams, the world is numb
+As AI's wise heart, the world does keep

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025